← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 4. You're done, enjoy!
 It's up and running 24/7.
 You can invite your co-workers.
 For more see "Protection, ..." section.

-Here are the options what to do in 6 months:
+Here are your options in 6 months:

-1. Delete your EC2 instance and 30 Gb volume.
+1. Delete your EC2 instance and 30 GB volume.
 Close your AWS account.
 You're not paying anything.

 2. Start paying AWS: it's approx. $13 / month for this setup (t3.micro instance, 30Gb storage, public IP).

 3. Backup your data and migrate to another hosting.
+See below how.

 4. Don't know which hosting to choose?
 Contact Andrew, he'll propose you some options.